-Writing skills are paramount.
-A good mediator or arbitrator may able to successfully resolve a dispute, but if they can’t effectively reduce the agreement to writing, the parties may not understand what they did and didn’t agree to.
+- Writing Skills: Writing skills are paramount.
+A good mediator or arbitrator may be able to successfully resolve a dispute, but if they can’t effectively reduce the agreement to writing, the parties may not understand what they did and didn’t agree to.

 Beginning your legal career as a prosecutor can be very rewarding.
 The best aspect of starting out as a prosecutor is you get immediate trial experience.
 Unlike other attorneys who may begin their career behind a desk at a law firm, a newly hired prosecutor is quickly thrown into the fray, trying cases against suspected criminals.

 There are a number of law enforcement agencies where having a law degree can be a great benefit.
-Below are the primary U.S. government law enforcement agencies, along with information to help you decide if a law enforcement career is right for you.
+Below are the primary United States government law enforcement agencies, along with information to help you decide if a law enforcement career is right for you.